Georgia in the American Revolution: Violence in the backcountry

 The heavy-handed tactics of the local committee in Augusta led to the first violence in the backcountry.
 On August 2, 1775, members of the committee confronted Thomas Brown at his residence on the South Carolina side of the Savannah River above Augusta.
 Brown had come to Georgia with seventy or so indentured servants in November 1774 in answer to Governor Wright's advertisement of the advantages of the newly Ceded Lands above Augusta and founded a settlement called Brownsborough.
 He attracted the anger of the Whigs by publicly denouncing the Association and summoning friends of the king to join a counterassociation.
 When he refused to swear to honor the Association, the crowd of Liberty men tortured him in various ways, scalping and fracturing his skull, burning his feet, and hauling him, unconscious, through the streets of Augusta as an object lesson to those who would denounce the Association.

 When he recovered, Brown retired into the Carolina backcountry, where he and other leaders enlisted hundreds of Loyalists and threatened a march on Augusta.
 After much marching about and some skirmishing around the town of Ninety Six, Brown and his friends heeded South Carolina governor Sir William Campbell's advice to await the arrival of the British.
 Brown retreated to East Florida and persuaded its governor, Patrick Tonyn, to allow him to recruit a corps of rangers who would lead Indians to fight on the frontiers in conjunction with the expected landing on the coast.
 Meanwhile, rumors of a British-instigated plot to enlist slaves and Indians to help defeat the American patriots alarmed Georgians and Carolinians.
 Though false, the rumors were generally believed, and John Stuart, the Indian Commissioner, fled in fear for his life from Charleston, South Carolina, to Florida.

 Battle of the Rice Boats

 British warships that arrived in the Savannah River in January 1776 caused the first crisis in Savannah.
 The Council of Safety, convinced that Savannah was to be the object of a British attack, placed Governor Wright under house arrest and instructed Colonel Lachlan McIntosh to take charge of the defense of the city.
 There followed the so-called Battle of the Rice Boats on March 2–3, 1776, when British marines seized rice-laden merchant ships in the Savannah harbor, some of which the militia burned.
 In fact, the object of the British fleet was the acquisition of provisions for the beleaguered army besieged in Boston.
-The fleet sailed off with some of the rice and with the fugitive Governor Wright and his chief councilors.
+The fleet sailed off with some of the rice, along with the fugitive Governor Wright and his chief councilors.